jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/chapters/Part 1/chapter-01.md

 ## Metadata
 - **Book:** The Way of Kings
-- **Part:** Not specified
+- **Part:** Part One: Above Silence
 - **POV Character(s):** Cenn
-- **Location(s):** Battlefield, location not explicitly named
+- **Location(s):** Battlefield in Alethkar
-- **Time Context:** Not specified
+- **Time Context:** Five years after the assassination of King Gavilar (as noted in the prologue)
-- **Chapters Since Last [Character/Plot Thread]:** First chapter
+- **Chapters Since Last Cenn POV:** First Cenn POV

 ---

 ## Chapter Epigraph

-There is no epigraph provided for this chapter.
+> "You've killed me.
+Bastards, you've killed me!
+While the sun is still hot, I die!"

 ---

 ## Quick Summary
-Cenn, a terrified new recruit in Brightlord Meridas Amaram's army, is thrust into his first battle with little understanding of what to expect.
-He is unexpectedly placed in Kaladin Stormblessed's squad, where Sergeant Dallet is tasked with looking after him.
-During the battle, Kaladin displays impressive combat skills, saving Cenn from certain death.
-The squad faces a formidable enemy Shardbearer, leading to Cenn losing consciousness from his injuries.
+Cenn, a new recruit in Brightlord Meridas Amaram's army, faces his first battle with fear and uncertainty.
+He is unexpectedly assigned to Kaladin Stormblessed's squad, known for its remarkable survival rate.
+As the battle unfolds, Kaladin's leadership and combat prowess become evident, particularly when he saves Cenn from certain death.
+The situation escalates with the arrival of an enemy Shardbearer, and Cenn loses consciousness due to blood loss.

 ---

 ## Key Beats
-- Cenn, nervous and inexperienced, is about to face his first battle.
+- Cenn, a frightened new recruit, is thrust into his first battle.
-- He is unexpectedly assigned to Kaladin's squad moments before the fight.
+- He is reassigned to Kaladin Stormblessed's squad at the last minute.
-- Dallet reassures and guides Cenn, preparing him for the upcoming battle.
-- Kaladin instructs Dallet to ensure Cenn's safety due to his unfamiliarity with their signals.
-- The battle commences, and Kaladin's squad performs remarkably, not losing a single member.
+- Dallet, a seasoned sergeant, reassures and instructs Cenn on battle signals.
-- Kaladin rescues Cenn by defeating six enemy spearmen singlehandedly.
+- The battle begins, and Kaladin demonstrates exceptional skill, notably saving Cenn by fighting off six enemy spearmen.
-- An enemy Shardbearer enters the fray, posing a significant threat to the squad.
+- An enemy Brightlord appears, prompting Kaladin's squad to engage.
+- The arrival of a Veden Shardbearer turns the tide, creating chaos.
-- Cenn blacks out from blood loss as the scene closes.
+- Cenn is injured and blacks out, ending his perspective on the battle.

 ---

 ## Characters in This Chapter

 ### POV Character(s)
-- **Cenn** (POV) — A new recruit in Amaram’s army, experiencing his first battle and filled with fear and uncertainty.
+- **Cenn** (POV) — A young and inexperienced recruit in Brightlord Amaram's army, facing his first battle with fear and uncertainty.

 ### Characters Who Appear
 - **Dallet** — A sergeant in Kaladin's squad, responsible for guiding and protecting Cenn during the battle.
-- **Kaladin** — The leader of the squad, known for his skill and leadership, saves Cenn during the fight.
+- **Kaladin** — The leader of the squad, known for his exceptional combat skills and protective nature towards his men.
-- **Cyn** — Member of Kaladin's squad.
+- **Cyn** — A member of Kaladin's squad.
-- **Korater** — Member of Kaladin's squad.
+- **Korater** — A member of Kaladin's squad.
-- **Veden Shardbearer** — An enemy combatant posing a significant threat to Kaladin's squad.
+- **Veden Shardbearer** — An enemy combatant whose presence significantly impacts the battle.

 ### Characters Mentioned Only
-- **Meridas Amaram** (mentioned) — The Brightlord leading the army to which Cenn belongs.
+- **Meridas Amaram** (mentioned) — The brightlord commanding Cenn's army.
-- **Gare** (mentioned) — Mentioned in the context of the squad.
+- **Gare** (mentioned) — Referenced in discussion among soldiers.
-- **Torol Sadeas** (mentioned) — Mentioned in passing.
+- **Torol Sadeas** (mentioned) — Mentioned in the context of the war.
-- **Gavilar Kholin** (mentioned) — Mentioned in passing.
+- **Gavilar Kholin** (mentioned) — The assassinated king whose death set off the war.
-- **Kusiri** (mentioned) — Mentioned in passing.
+- **Kusiri** (mentioned) — Referenced during military discussions.
-- **Hallaw** (mentioned) — Mentioned in passing.
+- **Hallaw** (mentioned) — Another individual mentioned in the soldiers' conversations.

 ---

 ## Factions / Groups
-- **Amaram's Army** — The military force Cenn is a part of, led by Brightlord Meridas Amaram.
+- **Brightlord Meridas Amaram's Army** — The army in which Cenn serves, part of the Alethi forces.
+- **Kaladin's Squad** — A squad within Amaram's army, renowned for its low casualty rate thanks to Kaladin's leadership.

 ---

 ## Locations
-- **Battlefield** — The setting for the chapter's events, though not specifically named or detailed.
+- **Battlefield in Alethkar** — The setting of the chapter, where Cenn experiences his first battle.

 ---

 ## Spoiler Boundary
 - **Safe to discuss through:** Chapter 1
-- **Do NOT reveal:** Any events or character developments from future chapters.
+- **Do NOT reveal:** Outcomes of Kaladin's future battles or character arcs.

 ---